ironhacks/Tutorials-COVID-19/tutorials-fall-2020/python/tutorial-4-submissions.md

 ---

  ### 3. Running timestamps on a frequent basis

 One of the hacks rules is that you are using the IronHacks workspace.
-To make sure that you are doing this, we ask you to run a few cells everytime you execute your notebook
+To make sure that you are doing this, we ask you to run the notebook activity logging cell included in the submission template notebook during each of your working sessions.

-> [Insert cells here ]

 With this information you can prove that you are using our workspace.
-It also allows us to better understand your usage behavior, and develop features in the feature.
+It also allows us to better understand your usage behavior, and helps our team understand how we can improve the hub experience.

+Read more about this in the [IronHacks Submission Template Notebok](https://github.com/ironhacks/Tutorials-COVID-19/blob/master/tutorials-fall-2020/python/ironhacks_submission_template.ipynb)